TOWNSEND -- Owning a jewelry store is in Harry Simonian's blood.

 Simonian said that the personalized service and ability to help customers get exactly what they're looking for is what sets his store apart.

 "We're not a big chain like Kay or Zales.
 You get personalized service here.
-We do all the work ourselves, so it's not cookie cutter," he said.

 Much of the jewelry for sale is either assembled by Simonian himself or made by local designers, including Simonian's wife Eva.
 Her line of beaded jewelry is among the items available.